Not available in 2022

-*Although Documentary Filmmaking is not available in 2020, you might like to instead do the hands-on Low Budget/No Budget course that will hold you in good stead for Documentary Filmmaking.
+*Although Documentary Filmmaking is not available in 2022, you might like to instead do the hands-on Low Budget/No Budget course that will hold you in good stead for Documentary Filmmaking with its emphasis on lighting, sound, camera movement and interview techniques.

 Documentary Filmmaking - Researching, Writing, Producing & Directing